What Is MPS I?

-If you're a woman who gets pregnant and you know you carry the gene, or you already have a child with MPS I, you can find out whether the baby you're carrying is affected.
+If you are pregnant, know you are a carrier of the gene, and already have a child with MPS I, you can find out whether the baby you're carrrying is affected.
 Talk to your doctor about testing.

 Questions for Your Doctor

 - Will my child's symptoms change over time?
 If so, how?

 - What treatments are best for them now?

 - Do these treatments have side effects?
 What can I do about them?

 - Is there a clinical trial that could help?

 - How do we check their progress?
 Are there new symptoms I should watch for?